hekonsek/r-d/architecture-cloud-native-design-patterns.md

 - Configuration set per environment, not environment-specific properties

 IV.
 Backing services
-Treat backing services as attached resources
+- Treat backing services as attached resources
+- Change of attached backing service should be possible on configuration level (not code)

 V. Build, release, run
-Strictly separate build and run stages
+- Strictly separate build and run stages
+- You **build** artfact from code
+- Artifact plus configuration is a **release**
+- Release can be **run** against given environment
+- Separate these stages in CI/CD pipeline

 VI.
 Processes
-Execute the app as one or more stateless processes
+- Execute the app as one or more stateless processes
+- No local persistency, only via backing services
+- Avoid sticky sessions

 VII.
 Port binding
-Export services via port binding
+- Export services via port binding
+- Self-contained execution units, avoid deployment into servers
+- Runtime server embedded into deployable

 VIII.
 Concurrency
-Scale out via the process model
+- Scale out via the process model
+- Vertical vs horizontal scalability
+- Rely on scheduler to manage processes

 IX.
 Disposability
-Maximize robustness with fast startup and graceful shutdown
+- Maximize robustness with fast startup and graceful shutdown
+- Cattle vs Pets
+- Application should be robust against sudden death

 X. Dev/prod parity
 Keep development, staging, and production as similar as possible